 5 – Salt at the End

-While it may be tempting to add salt into your ground beef mixture, you may actually be doing your burger patty a major disservice.
+While it may be tempting to add salt to your ground beef mixture, you may actually be doing your burger patty a major disservice.
 This is because salt can actually break down the beef protein in the middle.

-When your burger becomes sticky, tough, and doesn’t cook evenly in the middle, it is because of the salt that you added into your ground beef mixture.
-But salt is important, right?
-So, when should you add the salt to your patty?
+When your burger becomes sticky, tough, and doesn’t cook evenly in the middle, it is because of the salt that you added to your ground beef mixture.

 Sprinkle some salt at the end of the cook.
 Not only will the burger cook much better, evenly, and more thoroughly, but the salt will provide the proper boost of flavor as well.